 Stern focused on inter-organizational behavior while Calder, Sternthal and Tybout, who had done extensive graduate study in psychology in addition to work in marketing, began to develop a sustained body of research in the field of information processing, with special relevance to consumer behavior.
 The work of Andris Zoltners contributed to the analysis of marketing systems, especially in the application of sales force management.

 In the early 1980s, the faculty continued to grow in its size and diversity.
 Faculty additions included Lakshman Krishnamurthi who has a background in econometrics and statistics and an interest in price sensitivity and choice models; James Anderson, a psychologist specializing in the study of business marketing relationships and structural equation modeling; Anne Coughlan with a background in economics interested in distribution channels; and John Sherry, an anthropologist by training with strong interest in ethnographic research.
-In the latter part of the 1980s, the department added Dipak Jain, a statistician who examines stochastic models of brand choice behavior.
-In the early 1990s, Greg Carpenter and Robert Blattberg joined the Department.
-Greg Carpenter specializes in marketing strategy, and Robert Blattberg is an authority in the area of retailing and data base marketing.
-In the last five years, the department has added several faculty: Mohanbir Sawhney in the quantitative area, Angela Lee and Alex Chernev in the behavioral area.
+In the latter part of the 1980s, the department added Dipak Jain, a statistician who examined stochastic models of brand choice behavior.
+In the early 1990s, Greg Carpenter and Robert Blattberg joined the Department, with Greg Carpenter specializing in marketing strategy, and Robert Blattberg being an authority in the area of retailing and data base marketing.
+In the following years, the department added several faculty: Mohanbir Sawhney in the quantitative area, Angela Y. Lee and Alex Chernev in the behavioral area.
 And the department continued to grow.